Q: How will I know when my admission decision is available for review?

 Q: How do I respond to my offer of admission?

-To respond to your offer of admission, log in to MyCoalition, access your Checklist and click on Decision Response.
+To respond to your offer of admission, log into MyCoalition, access your Checklist and click on Decision Response.
 Complete the response and, if prompted, submit your enrollment deposit.
 This nonrefundable $400 deposit will reserve your place in the incoming class and will be applied to your tuition.
 It may take up to 48 business hours for your confirmation to be processed.
 Once you submit the form, you will receive an email confirming your UMD enrollment.

 Q: How do I update my personal information?